TIny-Hacker/CE-Clock/README.md

 It will work with any shell that supports monochrome icons, as long as Celtic is installed.
 This is sort of a proof of concept as every shell basically has a clock anyway.

 ### Installation:
 Send CLOCK.8xp to the calculator, and run it whenever you want to update the time.
+(The program must be in RAM and Celtic must be installed for it to work properly)

 ### Credits (Basically the same as the original):
 TIny_Hacker, who wrote the program